gohjy/nush-pos-data/README.md

 ---

-Content served through GitHub Pages at [gohjy.github.io/nush-pos-data/data/[YEAR]/pos.json](https://gohjy.github.io/nush-pos-data/data/2030/pos.json)
+Content served through GitHub Pages at [gohjy.github.io/nush-pos-data/data/[YEAR]/pos.json](https://gohjy.github.io/nush-pos-data/data/2030/pos.json) for the edited files (fixing any whitespace issues and the like), and [gohjy.github.io/nush-pos-data/data/[YEAR]/raw.json](https://gohjy.github.io/nush-pos-data/data/2030/raw.json) for the raw, unedited JSON output.

 Due to the extremely infrequent nature of POS updates, you may want to consider downloading a copy and hosting it locally instead to save on both our bandwidths.